 Taylor Opportunity Program for Students (TOPS)

-To qualify for the TOPS Opportunity Award a cumulative high school GPA of 2.50 on a 4.00 scale and an ACT score of 20 are required.
-To retain the award, a minimum of 24 credit hours must be earned each year and a cumulative GPA of 2.30 posted at the end of the first academic year and a GPA 2.50 each successive academic year.
+To retain the TOPS Opportunity Award, student must be enrolled full-time each semester, earn a minimum of 24 credit hours each academic year and a minimum cumulative 2.3 GPA posted at the end of the first academic year and a minimum cumulative 2.50 GPA each successive academic year.

-To qualify for the TOPS Performance Award a cumulative high school GPA of 3.50 on a 4.00 scale and an ACT score of 23 required.
-To retain the award, a minimum of 24 credit hours must be earned each year and a cumulative GPA of 3.00 posted at the end of each academic year.
-Recipients of the Performance Award who fall short of the 3.00 GPA requirements may be renewed as recipients of the Opportunity Award, provided they achieved the GPA required for continuation of the award.
+To retain the TOPS Performance and TOPS Honor Awards, student must be enrolled full-time each semester, earn a minimum of 24 credit hours each academic year and a minimum cumulative GPA of 3.00 posted at the end of each academic year.
+Recipients of the Performance and Honor Awards who fall short of the 3.00 GPA requirements may be renewed as recipients of the Opportunity Award, provided they achieved the GPA required for continuation of the award and earned the 24 credit hours.

 These scholarships are awarded through the Athletics Department to athletically talented men and women.
 Information can be obtained by contacting the Athletics Department at the following address: